 The lion chronotype is an example of someone who may wake up early no matter what time they sleep.
 However, wolves struggle during the week because they have to get up for work sooner than they’d prefer.
 Understanding your chronotype can help with making insightful career decisions.
 Lion-types would not do well with an overnight shift, while wolves tend to struggle to work 9-5.

 You can tailor your sleep schedule and bedtime routine according to your chronotype to ensure you can be full of energy when you really need to perform, and you can take a break when you are low in energy.
+Taking up our Chronotype Quiz might be the first step towards this goal.

 For example, since lions wake up before sunrise, going to bed at 9 pm each night will set them up for success.
 For bears, they can “recharge” on weekends but should still focus on getting more sleep during the week because it’s not possible to “store up” rest.
 In general, they should be in bed by 11 pm.